oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/platform_designer/README.md

 Use the `test.bat` script in the `system_console` directory to flash the design to your development board, and launch the system console.
 The included `.tcl` script in the `system_console` directory demonstrates how to use the System Console to interact with your IP through the JTAG to Avalon® Master Bridge Intel FPGA IP on the FPGA.

-To move the design to a different computer, copy the `system_console` and directories from the `add-quartus` directory.
+To move the design to a different computer, copy the `system_console` and directories from the `add_quartus` directory.

 See output: